Delphotostock - Fotolia

 - TechUK airs fears over long-term growth and prosperity of UK datacentre market post-Brexit, without urgent government help on rising energy costs.

-Where the UK market is concerned, there is a worry it could soon be at risk of power outages and shortages of its own in the not too distant future, if the UK government delivers on its pledge to close all of the country’s coal-fired power stations by 2025.
+In the UK market, there is a worry it could soon be at risk of power outages and shortages of its own in the not too distant future, if the UK government delivers on its pledge to close all of the country’s coal-fired power stations by 2025.